PrefectHQ/prefect/docs/orchestration/execution/storage_options.md

 The flow is now available in the bucket under `gcs-flow/slugified-current-timestamp`.

-::: tip Flow Results
+!!! tip Flow Results
     In more recent releases of Core your flow will default to using a `GCSResult` for persisting any task results in the same GCS location.
 :::

-:::tip Google Cloud Credentials
+!!! tip Google Cloud Credentials
     GCS Storage uses Google Cloud credentials the same way as the standard [google.cloud library](https://cloud.google.com/docs/authentication/production#auth-cloud-implicit-python) which means both upload (build) and download (local agent) times need to have the proper Google Application Credentials configuration.
 :::

 ## GitHub